cgwire/kitsu/docs/getting-started-production/README.md

 You now have a global view of what is happening next.
 Feel free to use the **Status filter** for a more precise view.

 For example, if you are on the **Due this week** view, you may want to see if there are still **Todo** or **Ready** tasks.
-There is likely a delay if a task needs to be finished this week and hasn't started yet.
+There will likely be late if a task needs to be finished this week and hasn't started yet.